Summary

 c) Zber:

 Zber, whose real name is Fiszel Zylberberg, was born in 1909 in Poland.
-After studying fine arts in Warsaw, he emigrated to Paris in 1936 where he was arrested during a raid on May 14, 1941.
-Interned at the camp of Beaune-la-Rolande, then transferred to that of Pithiviers, he was finally deported to Auschwitz on July 17, 1942.
+After studying fine arts in Warsaw, he emigrated to Paris in 1936 where he was arrested during a roundup on 14 May 1941.
+Interned in the camp of Beaune-la-Rolande, then transferred to that of Pithiviers, he was finally deported to Auschwitz on 17 July 1942.

-During his incarceration in Beaune-la-Rolande, he created the portraits of his detention companions.
-It is thanks to this that Zber could survive until his gassing on October 26, 1942.
+During his incarceration in Beaune-la-Rolande, he made the portraits of his fellow prisoners.
+It is thanks to this that Zber was able to survive until his gassing on 26 October 1942.

 These drawings are now, following a donation, preserved in Paris at the Museum of Art and History of Judaism.

-The living conditions in the camps were not the easiest.
-The humiliation, the illnesses, the death, the horror, that’s all these men and women experienced and it is unforgettable for them.
-But the memory of others was not as marked... 'is why they felt the need to testify so that no one forgets what happened.
+Living conditions in the camps were not easy.
+The humiliation, the illnesses, the death, the horror, that’s all these men and women experienced and it is unforgettable to them.
+But the memory of others was not as marked... is why they felt the need to testify so that no one forgets what happened.

-Despite repression and torture, graphic art would not cease to exist during the concentration camp period.
+Despite repression and torture, graphic art did not cease to exist during the concentration camp period.
 Although clandestine, many works (sketches, portraits, paintings, engravings) will be produced in the camps.
-Most were found during the liberation in hiding places within the camps or on detainees who often kept them at the risk of their lives.
+Most were found during the liberation in hiding places within the camps or on inmates who often kept them at risk of their lives.

-Zoran Music, Max Ernst, Serge Smulevic, Boris Taslitzky ... to name but a few, have felt, some very quickly others later, the need to testify, thus proving that if one does not quite escape from the camps, one can nevertheless try to represent them.
+Zoran Music, Max Ernst, Serge Smulevic, Boris Taslitzky... to name just a few of them, some very quickly others later on, felt the need to bear witness, proving that even if we don’t quite survive the camps, we can nevertheless try to represent them.

 Realism: